The endless confusion over the selection of Electoral Commissioners: What is the best practice?

 That being said, the 1992 Constitution has vested the powers in the sitting presidents to appoint the Members of the Electoral Commission.
 And, until such constitutional provision is reviewed, there is not much we can do as concerned citizens.

-And, if that was to be the case, I will never fault our opponents for having a gleam of suspicion in their minds over the referee.
+And, if that was to be the case, I will never fault our opponents for having a gleam of suspicion on their minds over the referee.
 Would you?

 Whatever the case, the onus will be on the appointed referee to exhibit maturity and fairness, for all eyes will be on him/her.
 And, by the way, who said that the appointed referee does not have a preference?